 Do you need help to know what to pack for a winter trip to Morocco?
 Packing for any trip is always tough.
 Will you remember everything you need and will it all fit?

 But how about packing for a winter hiking holiday.
+You want to keep warm but without over-packing!

 At Christmas, I travelled somewhere different, instead of a traditional Christmas dinner, I went hiking in the Atlas Mountains in Morocco.